A feature of the Thames & Severn Canal that does not appear on the Stroudwater Navigation is the milestone.

 - East of Puck Mill Upper Lock (Walbridge 6 Inglesham 22¾).

 Anyone know what happened to this one?

-The last milestone on this section is right up against the Daneway Portal of Sapperton Tunnel (Walbridge 7½ Inglesham 21¼).
-The plate from this stone is in the care of the Cotswold Canals Trust - see main picture above.
+The last milestone in this section is right up against the Daneway portal of Sapperton Canal Tunnel (Walbridge 7½ Inglesham 21¼).
+The plate from this stone is in the care of the Cotswold Canals Trust (see picture above).

-At Coates there are 2 milestones between Sapperton Tunnel and Trewsbury Bridge.
+At Coates there are 2 milestones between the portal of Sapperton Canal Tunnel and Trewsbury Bridge.
 These would have been the Walbridge 10 and Walbridge 10½ stones.